How to Use Vitamin C + Retinol in Your Skin Care Routine

 If you’re looking for ingredients that can overhaul your skin, this one-two punch may be just the thing for you.

-Combining them effectively to make the most of both components is essential, though, so you don’t minimize either of their potential benefits.
+Combining vitamin C and retinol effectively to make the most of both components is essential, though, so you don’t minimize the benefits of either.
 Skin Pharm has products that feature both vitamin C and retinol, and we’ll go through the best way to incorporate them into your routine.

 Vitamin C basics and benefits